 Skip to main content

 During my trip, snow was falling every single day.
 I was frozen to the tip of my nails, but every day, as I watched snowflakes fall from the sky, it warmed my heart.
-I can’t think about a better place to spend Christmas in Japan than Hokkaido.
+I can’t think of a better place to spend Christmas in Japan than Hokkaido.

 Christmas Spirit in Sapporo, Hokkaido

-While we visited the city, we actually realized that Sapporo is built to be livable to its inhabitants during these cold temperatures.
+While we visited the city, we actually realized that Sapporo is built to be livable for its inhabitants during these cold temperatures.
 Long underground passageways make it possible to walk long distances under the city without exposing your skin to the cold.
 And when I say passageways, I’m talking about true pedestrian avenues lined with shops and restaurants.
-A second city stretches out in the basements of Sapporo!
+A second city stretches out in the basements of Sapporo.

 The Old Hokkaido Government Building of Sapporo under the snow

 The tower in the photos may look familiar to you, and that is not a coincidence.
 You probably know of Tokyo Tower, which is a close reproduction to Paris’ Eiffel Tower.
-Well, it seems that the Japanese are so much in love with our French monument that they also built the Sapporo Tower based on the Eiffel Tower (エッフェル塔).
-The architect of the Tokyo Tower also designed the plans of Sapporo Tower which make them look very similar, even if Sapporo tower is smaller.
+Well, it seems that the Japanese are so much in love with our French monument that they also built the Sapporo Tower based on the Eiffel Tower.
+The architect of Tokyo Tower also designed the plans of Sapporo Tower which make them look very similar, even if Sapporo tower is smaller.
 As you climb to the top of the tower, you can enjoy a panoramic view of the city.

 Odori Park from the top of Sapporo Tower

-View of the city from the top of Sapporo Tower; it was one day after Christmas and the illuminations of Odori Park had already been taken down!
+View of the city from the top of Sapporo Tower.
+It was one day after Christmas and the illuminations of Odori Park had already been taken down.

 Except for some islands in Kyushu, there are very few Christians in Japan, so Christmas is not part of Japanese traditions and became popular in the archipelago only very recently.
 This holiday from the West is, therefore, an opportunity for the Japanese to showcase Western culture, especially in the Christmas markets.
 The German Christmas Market of Sapporo is a great example of that.
 Held every year at the foot of Sapporo Tower, you can find pretzels, cold cuts, western crafts, and even Russian dolls.
 When you walk through the alleys of this Western Christmas market under a mini Eiffel Tower, it’s hard to believe you’re still in Japan!